Music Courses

 He has sung in the U.S. and abroad under the baton of conductors such as Richard Bonynge, Edoardo Müller, Christof Perick, Karen Keltner, and Raymond Leppard.
 His roles include Remendado (Carmen), Pedrillo (Die Entführung aus dem Serail), Alfred (Die Fledermaus), Dr. Caius (Falstaff), Rinuccio (Gianni Schicchi), Oronte (Alcina), Spoletta (Tosca), Angel Cit 4 Tenor (City of Angels), Dickon (Secret Garden), Woof (Hair), The Wiz (The Wiz), Charlie Dalrymple (Brigadoon), and Lewis (Pippin), and he premiered two works in 2022: The St. Joan of Arc Mass and Covid 2020: The Musical.

-His students’ successes include semifinalists and finalists in NATS auditions (musical theatre and classical categories); invitations to compete in KCACTF’s theatre conference in Des Moines, IA; acceptance into competitive music programs and auditioned ensembles; roles and solos in local and regional events; and scholarships and competitions.
+His students’ successes include semifinalists and finalists in NATS auditions (musical theater and classical categories); invitations to compete in KCACTF’s theater conference in Des Moines, IA; acceptance into competitive music programs and auditioned ensembles; roles and solos in local and regional events; and scholarships and competitions.

 John Chiles Bio